Press

 Hate speech, DSA and freedom of expression in the EU: Why a US info portal raises questions

 Europe between regulation and freedom of expression - An analysis of the new debate on hate speech and digital information spaces The question of freedom of expression has once again become a central political issue in Europe.
 New laws, digital platform rules and international developments are raising fundamental questions: How much regulation does an open society need - and when does it start to restrict free discourse?
-A new in-depth analysis article on the online magazine of the M. ...
+A new in-depth analysis article on the online magazine of the ...

 Read more